Join our lab group!

 Prospective graduate students

-The Williams Eco-Evo Physiology lab will be recruiting new graduate students over the next few years.
 The main research areas in the lab are evolutionary impacts of seasonality, stress (particularly cold) responses, and life history evolution in variable environments.
 Students typically combine field experiments and natural history, lab-based physiology and biochemistry, and ecological modeling to address the overarching question of how organisms respond to variable and changing environments.
+We are not currently recruiting new graduate students.

 What to expect

-Our graduate program values independence, so the student will develop their own project in collaboration with Dr. Williams, but will be encouraged to work on one of the existing study systems in the lab, including montane willow leaf beetles (evolutionary impacts of seasonality), and wing polymorphic crickets (mechanisms of life history evolution).
+Our graduate program values independence, so the student will develop their own project in collaboration with Dr. Williams.
 The Department of Integrative Biology values diversity in organisms, approaches, and scientists, and we particularly encourage and support applications from people historically excluded from STEM.
 We invest in the personal and professional development of all lab members, and we have a lot of fun together while doing so.

 How to apply